 One additional thing that you need to keep in mind also is that the rounding calculations you do should be done using the base value of an item as the 1.25x milestone for an item is already using the rounding rules.

 This presents us with a lot of factors to keep track of when deciding what to enchant.
 Normally this involve a lot of messing around with numbers but fortunately for us this is where Shoruki comes in.
-He has created an excellent rounding calculator where you can type in the value of your item and it will give you the best possible combinations for enchanting it to take advantage of the free money.
+He has created an excellent rounding calculator that is now maintained by Nerilea.
+You simply select an item & quality and it will give you the best possible combinations for enchanting it to take advantage of the free money.

 You can find that calculator (and instructions on how to use it) here, I highly recommend using it to save yourself from the madness of mathematics (or don’t, it’s a free world, maybe you really enjoy that kind of thing, we don’t judge.)